Statistical inference for association studies in the presence of binary outcome misclassification: Applied Example

 For the analysis, we included data only from participants age 18-85.
-For each family unit recorded in the dataset, we only keep the responses of the reference person.
-After excluding all of the records with missing values in the response and covariates, we had a total of 12731 observations on our analysis.
+For each family unit recorded in the dataset, we only keep the responses of the reference person (defined as the household who owns or rents the home and is over 16 years of age or the head of the household). \citep{AHRQ} After excluding all of the records with missing values in the response and covariates, we had a total of 12731 observations on our analysis.
 In this dataset, 640 (5\%) reported a history of MI.